EzioBallarin/Trailsurfers/README.md

 # TrailSurfers

-Amazon Alexa health and fitness skill designed to find hikes in California.
+Amazon Alexa health and fitness skill designed to find hikes in Sonoma County, CA.

 Designed and developed by students at Sonoma State University in Rohnert Park, CA.